 So admits that “[n]ot all craft beer is hoppy.
 There are many craft breweries that seek to create balanced, drinkable beers that aren’t very bitter at all.”
 How could she not?
 She blames Sierra Nevada Pale Ale for starting it all, perhaps forgetting Anchor Liberty Ale was the first beer to use Cascade hops and was considered very hoppy in its even earlier day.
 But as Jeff Alworth correctly points out, it wasn’t so much that those beers introduced imbalance, they re-introduced a new mix of flavors, ones which emphasized a bit more hop character than a majority of Americans were familiar with in the 1970s.
 I was alive, and drinking then, and can tell you there were not a lot of hoppy beers to compare these with.
 As Alworth puts it.
 “That was shocking because we’d slowly leached all hop character from hops and told customers that bitterness was the enemy.
 THIS was the bizarre position.”

 Maybe it’s the bubble of Portland that has given So the impression that hoppy beers are the big sellers, but again, as Alworth points out.
 “When you look at the best-selling craft beers, they’re not hoppy: Fat Tire, SN Pale, Boston Lager, Blue Moon, Widmer Hef.
 Those five beers account for at least four million barrels—something like a fifth or a quarter of the market.”
 For several years, IPAs have been the fastest growing category in mainstream grocery stores, as reported by Nielsen and IRI, but you have to remember that’s from a very small base, and is not representative of the market as a whole.
 But even that aside, breweries are at heart, businesses.
 If their hoppy beers were not selling, they’d stop making them.
-Which begs the question.
+Which raises the question.
 How can something that’s selling, and selling, be ruining a market that continues to keep growing?
 I’ve heard brewers tell me that they feel like they have to have at least one hoppy beer in their line-up, because customers expect it, and want it.
 Does that sound like a situation in which hoppy beers are alienating the customer?
 Or ruining the market?

 Whenever I hear the canard that people don’t like bitter flavors, one word leaps to my mind: coffee.
 Please tell me again how people won’t drink something bitter?
 Go ahead, I’ll wait until after you’ve had your morning cup of joe, or even your Earl Grey tea.
 Even if you’re adding milk or sugar, it’s still a bitter concoction to some degree.
 Bitter is one of the basic tastes humans experience, and is present in virtually everything we eat and drink.
 Are there times when it’s too much?
 Of course, just as there are beers I find to be too sweet, or display too much oak character in a barrel-aged stout.
 Balance is the key, but sometimes even balance can be overrated, if done well.
 If every beer was balanced in the exact same way, they’d all taste the same again.
 And we all know what happened to American beer when that was the case.
 There’s room in the beer world for all manner of beers on the continuum of possible flavors, and if you want something that’s not overly hoppy, there are many, many choices available.
 So concludes by suggesting what she believes everyone who loves, or is obsessed, with hops should do now.
 “Give it a rest.”
 To which I can only reply, in the words of the great Marcel Marceau, who spoke the only word in Mel Brooks’ film Silent Movie.
 “No.”